hpc/charliecloud/doc/tutorial.rst

 .. note::

-   Recall that each :code:`ch-run` invocation creates a new container.
+   Recall that by default, each :code:`ch-run` invocation creates a new container.
 That is, the :code:`ssh` command above has not entered an existing user namespace :code:`’2256`; rather, it has re-used the namespace ID :code:`’2256`.

 Another is to use the :code:`ch-ssh` wrapper program, which adds :code:`ch-run` to the :code:`ssh` command implicitly.
 It takes the